iluvjava/Maths/Notebook 2.0/AMATH 583/OpenMp.md

 ![[OpenMP-execution-model.png]]

+For quick reference on the OpenMP APIs, refers to [here](https://openmp.org/wp-content/uploads/OpenMP-4.5-1115-CPP-web.pdf)

+The manual contains most of the thing one will need for use OPENMP.

 ---
 ### **Example Usage**

 So here, we will be showing some of the example of using some of the pre-processing features from the Open-MP:

 ```cpp
 double Integral = 0;